ShambhurajBhande/CarBookingSystem/README.md

-# FREE NOW backend applicant test
+# backend applicant test

 ## Task Description
-You should be able to start the example application by executing com.freenow.FreeNowServerApplicantTestApplication, which starts a webserver on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.
+You should be able to start the example application by executing , which starts a webserver on port 8080 (http://localhost:8080) and serves SwaggerUI where can inspect and try existing endpoints.

 The project is based on a small web service which uses the following technologies: